plandes/cisql/README.md

 See the [webcrawler](src/plugins/schema-crawler.clj) plugin for an example.
 In addition you can see the [built-in-directives function](src/clojure/zensols/cisql/directive.clj) for more examples.

+Use the `plugins` with the a directory where you store your plugins to register them.
+All files in this directory are loaded so every file in the specified directory must follow the plugin format given in this section.
+Otherwise the plugin registration will fail.

 ### Bad State